UPDATE 9:20 PM Feb. 15: Power has been restored to Mehling and Shipstad Hall as well as parts of the surrounding neighborhoods.

 “To be honest, it hit us when we least expected it, I was finishing up an essay when it happened.
 We thought the power would come back but it never came,” Bensurto said.
 “People had little charge on their phones so we had to conserve power.”

 The Commons will continue to serve breakfast, lunch and dinner, according to Lewellen’s email.
 Breakfast will be offered from 8:30 to 10:00 AM, lunch from 11:00 AM to 1:00 PM and dinner from 5:00-7:00 PM.

 Bon Appétit has had to bring in generators to cook meals, according to Kirk Mustain, the general manager of Bon Appétit.

 "There is absolutely no power in this building," Mustain said.
 "We're working off of generators and using some of the gas, but we have to bring in fans... so we get the exhaust out so we're not getting a bunch of CO2 in the place.”
-(More on how The Commons is handling the power outage in this VIDEO)

 The power outage left one student stranded in a Mehling Hall elevator last night.